MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/index.md

 | **Get Latest Scorecard** | Gives the latest scorecard result for an experiment of the title. |

 > [!Note]
-> For details on the Experiments APIs, refer [here] (https://docs.microsoft.com/rest/api/playfab/experimentation/experimentation)
+> For more information about the Experiments APIs, see [Experimentation] (https://docs.microsoft.com/rest/api/playfab/experimentation/experimentation) APIs.

 ## Integrating Experiments with other PlayFab services
 Experiments is compatible with Player Profile, PlayStream events, CloudScript and Insights Explorer.
 For example, you can: